How do I add a Puzzle?

 ADDING A NEW PUZZLE TO THE IPDb DATABASE

-Once you have established that your puzzle hasn't already been entered by someone else before, you can go ahead, and enter it as a new puzzle.
+Once you have confirmed that your puzzle hasn't already been added by someone else, you can proceed with entering it as a new puzzle record.

 Select the puzzle+ icon

-Please enter as much detail as possible.
-All fields marked with an asterisk * are required.
+Provide as much detail as possible.
+All fields marked with an asterisk (*) are required.

-Enter the name/title of the puzzle as displayed on the box.
+Enter the name or title of the puzzle as displayed on the box.

-For puzzle boxes, without a name on the box, please enter (No Name) in the name field.
+If the puzzle box does not include a name, enter (No Name) in the name field.

-Note 2 - If a multi-puzzle box, please use the general name for the set as printed on the box, then select "Multi-puzzle" in the special features field.
-You will then be given options to enter individual puzzle titles and piece counts.
-See here for: "How to enter a Multi-puzzle"
+Note 2 - Multi-puzzle boxes: Use the general name for the set as printed on the box, then select "Multi-puzzle" in the special features field.
+This will allow you to enter individual puzzle titles and piece counts.
+For more info: "How to enter a Multi-puzzle"

 Brand *

 Select the puzzle brand from the drop-down list.
-You can start typing in the first letters of the brand, then the drop-down will automatically filter the list to brands including letters you typed for easier selection.
+You can start typing the first letters of the brand name, and the drop-down list will automatically filter to brands including letters you typed for easier selection.

-NOTE - at times, after adding a puzzle name, barcode, ID, brand and/or piece count, you may see a Potential Duplicate Warning pop up - this indicates that the puzzle you are entering is possibly already in the database.
-You can look here for more information: Duplicate warning.
+NOTE - After adding a puzzle name, barcode, ID, brand and/or piece count, you may see a Potential Duplicate Warning pop up.
+This indicates that the puzzle you are entering might already be in the database.
+Refer to the Duplicate Warning page for more information.

 Piece count *